dainiusjocas/lucene-text-analysis/README.md

 # lucene-text-analysis

-Library to analyze text using [Lucene](https://lucene.apache.org) text analysis pipeline.
+Library to inspect the output of the [Lucene](https://lucene.apache.org) text analysis pipeline.

 Supports 3 ways of analyzing text:
 - string to list of strings;